HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 "Download ZIP" button (right side of page).
 Download the zip file and extract to the destination directory of your choice.

-Next, cd to the hdf5-json folder and run: ``python setup.py install``.
+Next, cd to the hdf5-json folder and run: ``sudo python setup.py install``.

 Download the h5serv project: ``git clone https://github.com/HDFGroup/h5serv.git`` .
 Alternatively, download the source zip as described above.